pl4nty/garden/content/Hardware/Desk Setup.md

 AM5 socket released 2022, supported to at least 2027.
 Adds DDR5 support
 * CPU: Zen 5 with X3D cache?
 9000X3D expected in September.
 May also have USB4
 * Memory: 64GB or 96GB, bandwidth?
 RGB not needed.
-128 would require careful mobo selection
+128 would require careful mobo selection.
+Wrote this before memory shot up, oops...
+Guess I'm delayed another few years
-* Graphics card: GTX 5000 series expected by Q1 25, wait and pick up a discounted 3080/4080?
-Need DP 1.4a or HDMI 2.1, so GTX 1080 minimum
+* Graphics card: monitor uses FreeSync.
+Nvidia would be nice for CUDA, but I can always rent a remote GPU.
+Need DP 1.4a or HDMI 2.1, 4K-equivalent so 9070 XT looks good
 * Mobo: Mini ITX for Terra case.
 B650E for PCIe 5.0
 * Power supply: won't fit in case :( Nearing end of 10yr warranty anyway
 * Storage: Crucial T500, same as homelab? or use the 5.0 T700s for way more $.
 Could reuse old WD Black 2TB too